 affecting her own self, as well as her disciples and the conditions of the world.

 across the globe continue to open to the

-have seen miraculous turnabouts in their fortune, have
+miraculous turnabouts in their fortune, have overcome serious illness, have

 many have acknowledged

-that the effectiveness and responsiveness of the Force is greater
+that the effectivity and power of the Force is greater

-since the Mother's passing into the subtle plane.
+since the Mother passed into the subtle planes.

 Perhaps the Mother's

 occurred in the later decades of her life.
 From about the age of 70 until her death at age 94 in 1973, she made the difficult attempt